simplifieditproducts/pdf-to-zpl/README.md

 Then make sure to enable them in `php.ini`.

-This library can work with only Imagick but GD is recommended as well because its a lot faster (see [benchmarks](./.phpbench/html/index.html) for more details)!
+This library can work with only Imagick but GD is recommended because it's a lot faster (see [benchmarks](./.phpbench/html/index.html) for more details)!
 If you would like to only use Imagick use these settings:
 ```php
 <?php